KevinSmall/ethgraph/README.md

 # EthGraph
-EthGraph is a tool written in Go to generate GraphML for token movements for ERC20, ERC721 and ERC1155 (or their equivalents) on any EVM-compatible blockchain.
+`ethgraph` is a tool written in Go to generate GraphML for token movements for ERC20, ERC721 and ERC1155 (or their equivalents) on any EVM-compatible blockchain.
 [GraphML](https://en.wikipedia.org/wiki/GraphML) is an XML file format for graph data which is commonly used by graphing tools.
 We can then use those graphing tools to analyse token movements.

 ## How can this be used?
 The token movements form a `graph` made up of `nodes` (addresses and movements) and `edges` (links between addresses and movement).
 A `movement` is a transfer of a single token type or single NFT between one address and another.
 ERC1155 transactions, which can move many NFTs in a single transaction, are decomposed into their individual movements.